PowerFighter/PowerFighter.github.io/content/home/about.md

 #### How it all began:

 My craze for gaming began at the tender age of 10, ever since I got my hands on my first PC powered by a Pentium mmx chip.
 I started learning programming languages like LOGO,BASIC, JAVA, and C/ C++.
-My interest in computers led me to successfully complete my Bachelors in Computer Science and Technology.My final year project was making a game in which the player controls a ball using gestures.
+My interest in computers led me to successfully complete my Bachelors in Computer Science and Technology.
+My final year project was a game in which the player controls the character using hand gestures.

-My passion in the field encouraged me to pursue my Masters in Entertainment technology at Carnegie Mellon University, Pittsburgh.
-I had the opportunity to learn a lot about prototyping in the **“Building Virtual Worlds”** class taught by Jesse Schell and MK Haley.
-I worked on a variety of platforms like the Kinect,Wii-mote, HMD, etc.
+My passion for game development encouraged me to pursue my Masters in Entertainment technology at Carnegie Mellon University, Pittsburgh.
+Here I had the opportunity to learn a lot about prototyping in the **“Building Virtual Worlds”** class taught by Jesse Schell and MK Haley.
+Throughout the course I worked on a variety of platforms like the Kinect,Wii-mote, HMD, etc.

 In my second semester, I worked on a project called **“Strike Fortress”** for Electronic Arts at Redwood Shores, CA. Strike fortress was a tower defense WebGL game written entirely in Javascript.